clEsperanto/CLIc/README.md

 - Running kernel limited to (for now)
     - add_image_and_scalar
     - maximum_z_projection
-- Only process data in 1D array
+- Only process buffer data, image2d_t and image3d_t not supported